gboeing/ppd534/modules/readme.md

 ### Option 2: Binder

-This option has three significant limitations.
+Binder is a web service that lets you run these lecture notebooks in the cloud, but this option has three significant limitations.
 First, all the notebooks are read-only, meaning that you cannot save any changes you make, notes you take, or new files you create.
 Second, they time-out after approximately 10 minutes of inactivity.
 Third, you are limited to approximately 1 GB of memory on the server.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gboeing/ppd534/master?urlpath=lab)